 (c) After CIC receives notice at the Notice Address that you have commenced arbitration, it will promptly reimburse you for your payment of the filing fee.
-(The filing fee currently is $125 for claims under $10,000, but is subject to change by the arbitration provider.
+(The filing fee currently is $200 for claims under $10,000, but is subject to change by the arbitration provider.
 If you are unable to pay this fee, CIC will pay it directly upon receiving a written request at the Notice Address.)
 The arbitration will be governed by the Commercial Dispute Resolution Procedures and the Supplementary Procedures for Consumer Related Disputes (collectively, "AAA Rules") of the American Arbitration Association ("AAA"), as modified by this Agreement, and will be administered by the AAA.
+If the AAA is unavailable or refuses to arbitrate the parties’ dispute for any reason, the arbitration shall be administered and conducted by a widely-recognized arbitration organization that is mutually agreeable to the parties, but neither party shall unreasonably withhold their consent.
+If the parties cannot agree to a mutually agreeable arbitration organization, one shall be appointed pursuant to Section 5 of the Federal Arbitration Act.
+In all events, the AAA Rules shall govern the parties’ dispute.
 The AAA Rules are available online at www.adr.org, by calling the AAA at 1-800-778-7879, or by writing to the Notice Address.

 (d) The arbitrator may make rulings and resolve disputes as to the payment and reimbursement of fees and expenses at any time during the proceeding or in the final award, pursuant to applicable law and the AAA Rules.

 (e) Discovery and/or the exchange of non-privileged information relevant to the dispute will be governed by the AAA Rules.